-The Vernon PTA STEAM Committee'sThird Annual Women in STEAM Career Day is being rescheduled to Tuesday, March 3, 2019, from 9 - 12:30.
-This is a celebration to honor Women's History Month and all of the amazing women currently working in the field of STEAM.
+The Vernon PTA STEAM Committee's Third Annual Women in STEAM Career Day is being rescheduled to Tuesday, May 12, 2020, from 9-12:30.
+This is a celebration to honor all of the amazing women currently working in the field of STEAM.
 We believe this event is very important for young women and girls to see what they can achieve and become in the profession of STEAM.

-And research shows that confidence, participation and interest can wane as girls enter middle and high school.
+Research shows that confidence, participation, and interest can wane as girls enter middle and high school.
 So, the more exposure to STEAM careers, and impressive women in the field, the better.
-On the flip side, it is also great for our boys/young men to experience women in these fields and to just learn about the careers in general that they might also wish to pursue.
+On the flip side, it's also great for our boys/young men to experience women in these fields and to just learn about the careers in general that they might also wish to pursue.
 So, a win win for all!

 The format will be the same this year: set up in Vernon's MPR, at table stations, with classes rotating throughout the morning for a set period of time.
 We will also provide brief prompts to teachers for students to assist in generating questions.
-And the PTA will once again provide a delicious brunch of homemade items and tea and coffee to thank participants for their time and efforts.
+The PTA will once again provide a delicious brunch of homemade items and tea and coffee to thank participants for their time and efforts.

 We are looking for participants.
-Would you, or anyone you know of be interested in participating?
+Would you, or anyone you know, be interested in participating?
 If yes, please contact Jen Hulford Odell at jhodell2@yahoo.com